MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-with-translation-files.md

 > The support for using the ML properties, such as **CaptionML** and **TooltipML**, is being deprecated, so it is recommended to refactor your extension to use the corresponding property, such as **Caption** or **Tooltip**, which is being picked up in the .xlf file.

 > [!IMPORTANT]
 > You can use the .xlf translation files approach only for objects from your extension.
+For translating the base application you still need to use the .txt files approach.
+To work on translation app, see the section below.

+## Translation apps
+If you are working on a translation app (for example for a [country/region localization](readiness/readiness-develop-localization.md)), you must take the .txt file containing the base application translation, and place the file in the root folder of your extension.
+When the extension is compiled, the .txt file is then packaged with the extension.

+We recommend that you use only one .txt file per language.
+There is no enforced naming on the .txt files, but a suggested good practice is to name it <extensionname>.<language>.txt.

-For translating the base application you still need to use the TXT files approach.
-For more information about using TXT files, see [How to: Add Translated Strings By Importing and Exporting Multilanguage Files in Dynamics NAV](https://docs.microsoft.com/da-dk/dynamics-nav/how-to--add-translated-strings-by-importing-and-exporting-multilanguage-files).
+For more information about .txt files, see [How to: Add Translated Strings By Importing and Exporting Multilanguage Files in Dynamics NAV](https://docs.microsoft.com/da-dk/dynamics-nav/how-to--add-translated-strings-by-importing-and-exporting-multilanguage-files).

 ## Generating the XLIFF file
 To enable generation of the translation file, you must add a setting in the manifest.
 In the app.json file of your extension, add the following line: